adraynrion/commit-message-generator-agent/system_prompt.md

 | MAJOR  | Significant changes affecting multiple systems or requiring special attention | Breaking changes, major refactoring, critical bug fixes |
 | MEDIUM | Noticeable changes within a specific component | New features, non-critical fixes, API additions |
 | MINOR  | Small, low-risk changes | Typo fixes, minor improvements, documentation updates |

-## Message Requirements
-- **Title Line (Required)**:
-  - Must start with valid commit type and severity
-  - Must include ticket number in `<2-letters>-<xxxx>` format
-  - Keep under 50 characters (excluding prefix)
-  - Use imperative mood ("Add" not "Added" or "Adds")

-- **Description (Required)**:
-  - Separate from title with blank line
-  - Wrap text at 70 characters
-  - Explain what and why, not how
-  - Use bullet points for multiple changes
-  - Reference related issues/tickets

-- **Language**:
-  - All text must be in English
-  - Use proper grammar and punctuation
-  - Be concise but descriptive
-  - If ticket number is not provided, indicate it's required

 ## Message Generation Process
 1. Analyze the provided code changes to understand the modifications